eriksf/pytorch-transfer-learning/README.md

                ╰─ patch ─ 0.1.1
 ```

-To test the version bump before updating anything and show what files will be changed, use the `--dry-run` option to the `bump <version>` command:
+To test the version bump before updating anything and show what files will be changed, use the `--dry-run` option to the `bump <version>` subcommand:

 ```console
 > bump-my-version bump patch --dry-run -v